Medicare Rules for Computer Assisted Cataract Surgery (ZEISS)

 - For Part C Medicare (Medicare Advantage), determination of benefits is required to identify beneficiary financial responsibility prior to performing noncovered services; MA Plans may have their own waiver forms.

 - For non-Medicare insurance beneficiaries, a Notice of Exclusion from Health Plan Benefits (NEHB) is an alternative to an ABN.

 This helps prevent misunderstandings and “buyer’s remorse” afterwards.
-The facility and surgeon should each execute an ABN.
+The facility and surgeon should each execute a financial waiver.